-In addition to AUSTUDY financed by the Australian Government other forms of assistance available include deferment of payment of fees, short term cash loans, and financial assistance to Aboriginal students.
+In addition to AUSTUDY financed by the Australian Government other forms of assistance available include short term cash loans and financial assistance to Aboriginal students.
 Full details appear in the University Calendar.
 Enquiries should be directed to the office of Student Services, Room G19, the Chancellery.